LearnTeachCode/intro-javascript-class/week-1/1-4-json-intro.md

 ## Bonus challenge 1:

-Combine the code from challenge #2 and challenge #3 above to solve our problem in challenge #2 and finally display the information contained inside our example object onto the **web page** itself!
+Combine the code from challenge #2 and challenge #3 above to solve our problem in challenge #2: now you should finally be able to display the example object's data on the **web page** itself!

 <br/>